Bagoum/danmokou/README.md

 **Can I submit PRs?**

-You may freely submit PRs for bugfixes or new features. **If you submit a PR, you agree to license that code under MIT or a weaker license.** If you would like to submit non-code resources, please contact me.
+You may freely submit PRs for bugfixes or new features. **If you submit a PR, you must license that code under MIT or a MIT-compatible license.** If you would like to submit non-code resources, please contact me.

 **How do I contact you?**